MicrosoftDocs/powerbi-docs/powerbi-docs/service-embed-report-spo.md

 ms.date: 04/27/2020
 ---

-# Embed with report web part in SharePoint Online
+# Embed a report web part in SharePoint Online

 With Power BI's new report web part for SharePoint Online, you can easily embed interactive Power BI reports in SharePoint Online pages.